Thursday, July 3, 2025

 (see those teeny tiny little leaves decorating the nest?)

-Have you ever been so lucky to see baby hummingbirds?
+Have you ever been so lucky as to see baby hummingbirds?

 To see them up close... right outside your window?